Los Angeles – The Broad Museum Inaugural Exhibition

 Installation of three works by Roy Lichtenstein in The Broad’s third-floor galleries; photo by Bruce Damonte, courtesy of The Broad and Diller Scofidio + Renfro

 The day has come.
-On September 20, 2015, the new museum of Contemporary art envisaged by Eli and Edithe Broad and designed by the architectural firm Diller Scofidio + Renfro opens.
+On September 20, 2015, the new Museum of Contemporary Art envisaged by Eli and Edithe Broad and designed by the architectural firm Diller Scofidio + Renfro opened.

 The inaugural installation features a selection of The Broad’s collection, composed of about 2,000 works of art.

-Beginning at the third floor of the museum, the exhibition, arranged in chronological order, presents an outstanding ensemble of 250 pieces by American and international artists.
+Beginning on the third floor of the museum, the exhibition, arranged in chronological order, presents an outstanding ensemble of 250 pieces by American and international artists.